JJWallis/sunnyside-agency/README.md

 }
 ```

-In order to create the triangle-like shape on top of the mobile navigation, I had to learn about the `clip-path` property which allows you to create any shape desired based on a collection of set points.
-In practice, there are multiple useful sites that will help you generate these shapes visually via an interface similar to Adobe Photoshop, which you can then copy the CSS code from to implement into your own project.
+In order to create the triangle-like shape on top of the mobile navigation, I had to learn about the `clip-path` property, which allows you to create any shape desired based on a collection of set points.
+In practice, there are multiple useful sites that will help you generate these shapes visually via an interface similar to Adobe Photoshop, which you can then copy from the CSS code to implement into your own project.

 ```css
 .cherry img,